viewi/viewi/doc/PageEngine.md

     ) {
 //...
 ```
-You can pass any inputs here and DI will try to resolve as much as possible based on type of argument, default values, etc. Requires from you to write dependencies correctlly and avoid recursion.
+You can pass any inputs here and DI will try to resolve as much as possible based on type of argument, default values, etc. Requires from you to write dependencies correctly and avoid recursion.
 All services will be shared between all components during render, all child components will be created every time as new.

 ### Tests
 Got to `tests` folder